 A culinary torch is best to create an even color over the tops of the Vanilla Bean Crème Brûlée.
 If not available, you can place the sugar-covered custards under a broiler.
 Keep an eye on them since they can burn quickly and rotate the ramekins as needed.
 Don’t cover the top with sugar and torch until immediately before serving.
 It will soften with time and lose that iconic crisp texture.

 Adapted from Pineapple and Coconut

 - 1 vanilla bean

-- In a small saucepan, add heavy cream over medium heat.
+- In a small saucepan, place the heavy cream over medium heat.
 Scrape in the seeds from the vanilla bean and add the emptied pod.
 Once the cream begins to steam, but not boil, remove from heat, cover, and steep for 20 minutes.

 - Remove the pod from the heavy cream.
-While whisking the eggs, slowly add the heavy cream, careful not to heat the eggs too quickly or beat too much air into the mixture.
+While whisking the eggs, slowly add the heavy cream in a thin stream, careful not to heat the eggs too quickly or beat too much air into the mixture.
 If any of the eggs scramble, strain the mixture.
-Divide among the ramekins.
-Fill the pan halfway up the ramekins with hot water.

-- Carefully transfer the pan to the preheated oven without getting any water into the ramekins.
+- Gently transfer the pan to the preheated oven without splashing any water.
 Bake until barely set, but still a little loose on the top, 30-35 minutes.
-Remove ramekins from water bath and place on wire rack to cool.
-Once room temperature, cover and refrigerate 4 hours to overnight.

-- Once ready to serve, bring to room temperature and top each custard with 1-2 tablespoons of sugar.
-Move the flame from the blowtorch across the entire surface until sugar darkens and caramelizes.
+- Once ready to serve, bring the ramekins to room temperature and top each custard with an even layer of sugar, about 1 tablespoon (12 grams).
+Move the flame from a culinary torch across the entire surface until the sugar starts to darken and caramelize.